-Management have applied their judgement and recorded an amount of QR.
-163 million (USD 44.8 million) for these claims.
+Management have applied their judgement for these claims.
 Management, supported by their external legal advisors, is of the view that Ooredoo Palestine has strong grounds to defend these claims.
+As a result, management has not recorded any provision for these claims.